 For chronic conditions, we have found it is most beneficial to dose 3 times a day before each meal.
 It is best to take directly under the tongue and hold it there for 3 seconds, then swallow.

 We like to start people off with very low dosing, usually 1/4 dropper (which is ~10 drops or .25ml on an oral syringe) per dose.
 Then you can slowly dose up as needed from there.

 Cannabis takes a lot of trial and error.
 If you find the first ratio or compound does not work for that animal after dosing up, then you may want to try another one.

 We offer a line of cannabis (not hemp) tinctures made exclusively for our furry (and not so furry) friends.
 We chose to focus on tinctures instead of treats because patients have found them to be more medicinally beneficial, easier to dose up and down, more cost effective and versatile.
 You can put them directly into the animal’s mouth, into their food or on their favorite treat.
-Many animals we treat do not have an appetite, so being able to administer it directly into their mouth has been a great option.
-We treat many different types of animals, like cats and farm animals, where a dog treat wouldn’t be appealing.

 Our pet tinctures come in 2 sizes, one specifically formulated for small pets (<20lbs) and one with the appropriate concentration for large pets (>20lbs).
 The large pet tincture is twice as concentrated as the small pet tincture.

 Both sizes come in 2 ratios which are made to target certain conditions.

 - 20:1 – Non-toxic and non-psychoactive for animals, targeting anxiety, arthritis, hip dysplasia, inflammatory conditions, pancreatitis and seizures.
 This is where you start if your pet has pain or inflammation.